Rhongo15/practise/README.md

 # practise
-This repository is mainly for the python problems I've solved.
+This repository is for the python problems I've solved.
 Mostly Google Coding Competition Problems.